jirkapok/GasPlanner/doc/help.md

 You can calculate one fo these values by providing the remaining two to answer following questions:

 * `MOD`: What is the maximum operational depth (MOD) for given gas?
 This question considers only oxygen toxicity.
 Exceeding the MOD means there is higher risk of oxygen toxicity.
 It doesn't take into the account the nitrogen narcotic effect.
 * `Best mix`: What is the best mix at given depth?
-To able use as much as oxygen to given ppO2 limit at planned depth.
+To able use as much as oxygen to given ppO2 limit at planned depth by reducing the narcotic effect of nitrogen.
+This value applies only to nitrox mixture in simple view.
 * `ppO2`: What is the current partial pressure when breathing the gas at given depth?
 Always know your partial pressure, so you know limits of your gas.
-This calculation can be ommited in case of using standard gases, which are defined for each depth range in safe ppO2 limit.
+This calculation can be omitted in case of using standard gases, which are defined for each depth range in safe ppO2 limit.
 Standard gases are used by training agencies like GUE, UTD or ISE.

 > Even you can use Air at depths higher than 30 meters, there is still narcotic effect which increases for most people in depths bellow 30 meters.
 For such depths gases replacing nitrogen by helium like Trimix should be used.